2 big Phillies rallies and more Luzardo excellence snaps the losing streak

 Luzardo did not allow a hit until the bottom of the fifth, a strong performance in his first start against the Cubs since their reported decision to back out of an offseason trade for him.
 The Cubs had concerns about Luzardo's back and elbow, according to The Athletic, and the Phillies swooped in to do the deal themselves.

-Kepler also seems to be finding a rhythm at the plate.
-He went 3-for-5 with a solo home run to right field, the only location a ball was leaving the yard on Saturday.
+Kepler seems to be finding a rhythm at the plate.
+He went 3-for-5 with a solo home run to right field, the only location a ball had a chance of leaving the yard on Saturday.
 The left fielder is 10-for-26 (.385) with two doubles and a homer over his last seven games.

+"Starting to see it, starting to believe in what I work on in the cage," he said.
+"Just taking my swings, not trying to reach for balls or poke.
+Just hunting my zones."

+It's just a 13-game sample but Kepler has done major damage at Wrigley Field, hitting .391 with four homers, three doubles and 10 RBI.
+He hadn't even realized.